steven-barkley/Get-My-Hours/README.md

 ***Hard to get the focus, ,time ,and will to work*** 1/7/2025 Try again **Focus deeply on one skill to master, then execute** Next.js - Kubernetes - DynamoDB etc.

+I missed two full days of contributions!!
+I got relaxed and in a habit of work and errands only and forgot to do a simple thing.
+I nearly missed today as well 1/10/2025